artur-ciocanu/launch.en/help/extension-reference/web/common-analytics-plugins-extension/common-analytics-plugins-release-notes.md

 #### Bug Fixes

-* Reintroduced individual plugin actions to support backwards compatibilty
+* Reintroduced individual plugin actions to support backwards compatibility
 * Fixed an issue with the `cleanStr` plugin
 * Fixed an issue with the `getResponsiveLayout` plugin
 * Fixed an issue with the `getPageName` plugin